6 Min Read

 In order to thrive, not just survive, the ending of a midlife crisis has to be about more than returning to what used to be considered ‘normal.’
 This means identifying the causes, understanding why the response to them brought about such extreme choices and behavior, and demonstrable work and evidence that changes have been made to resolve those causes.

-Both partners have a choice – what do they want their lives to look like afterward?
-Having your marriage survive a midlife crisis is one choice, not surviving is another, but a third option of thriving is possible too.
+Your marriage surviving a midlife crisis is one choice, not surviving is another.
+The third option is surviving and thriving too.
 Which one will you choose?

 Is your marriage struggling to survive a midlife crisis?
-You’re far from alone.
-Thousands of people visit this website every day and many are in the same situation.
-Please consider leaving a comment so others can hear your story and you’ll most likely get some feedback and support.
+You’re not alone.
+Thousands of people visit this website every day many in the same situation.
+Please consider leaving a comment so others can hear your story, and you’ll most likely get some feedback and support.

 Looking for More?
 Check Out These Articles